yshanukajay/DeepLearning_Projects/potato_disease_classification/README.md

-# Potato Disease Prediction 🌱🥔
+# 🥔 Potato Disease Prediction

-This project focuses on detecting and classifying diseases in potato plants using machine learning and deep learning techniques.
-It aims to help farmers and agricultural enthusiasts identify plant diseases early, improving crop yield and reducing losses.
+This project focuses on building an intelligent system to detect and classify potato leaf diseases using machine learning and deep learning techniques.
+Early identification of plant diseases is crucial for improving crop yield, reducing losses, and supporting sustainable agriculture.

-Key Features:
+🔍 Features

-Detects multiple potato diseases such as Early Blight, Late Blight, and Healthy leaves.
+- Image-based detection: Uses potato leaf images to identify common diseases such as Early Blight and Late Blight.

-Uses Convolutional Neural Networks (CNNs) for accurate image-based classification.
+- Deep learning models: Implements Convolutional Neural Networks (CNNs) for accurate classification.

-Preprocessing pipeline includes image augmentation and normalization for better model performance.

-Provides an easy-to-use interface for uploading images and predicting disease type.

-Technologies & Tools:
+- Dataset integration: Trained on publicly available datasets of potato leaf images.
+- User-friendly workflow: Provides clear scripts for preprocessing, training, and evaluation.
+- Scalable design: Can be extended to other crops or integrated into IoT-based monitoring systems.
+-
+📈 Goals
+- Assist farmers and researchers in real-time disease monitoring.
+- Reduce dependency on manual inspection.
+- Contribute to precision agriculture by leveraging AI-driven solutions.
+-
+⚙️ Tech Stack

-Python 🐍
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras / PyTorch

-OpenCV for image processing
+- OpenCV for image preprocessing

-NumPy & Pandas for data manipulation

-Matplotlib / Seaborn for visualization

-Dataset:

-The project uses publicly available potato leaf datasets for training and testing.

-Potential Improvements:

-Expand to detect diseases in other crops.

-Deploy as a web or mobile application for real-time use.

-Integrate IoT sensors for environmental monitoring.

-#MachineLearning #DeepLearning #PlantDiseaseDetection #CNN #Python #AgriTech #ComputerVision #AIForGood #PotatoDisease
+- Jupyter Notebooks for experimentation